 Culture & Art Galleries in Beverly Hills

-While Beverly Hills is most known for shopping, dining and the celebrities who regularly enjoy the two, many are surprised to learn that the city is overflowing with art, architecture and cultural attractions.
+While Beverly Hills is most known for shopping, dining and the celebrities who regularly enjoy the two, many are pleased to learn the city is also overflowing with art, architecture and cultural attractions.

 Wallis Annenberg Center for the Performing Arts